Charlie (Charlie Puth album): Singles

 Charlie was supported by six singles.
 Its lead single, "Light Switch", was released on January 20, 2022.
 It went viral on TikTok months prior to its release.
 The song peaked at 27 on the Billboard Hot 100, and charted internationally in Canada, Ireland, Lithuania, New Zealand, Singapore, Sweden, Switzerland, United Kingdom, and also charted globally.

 "That's Hilarious" was released as the album's second single on April 8, 2022.
 The song failed to chart in the US, peaking at nine on Bubbling Under Hot 100.
 However, the song peaked at 80 in Canada, and at 100 in the United Kingdom.

-"Left and Right", which features BTS member Jungkook, was released on June 24, 2022 as the third single from the album.
-The song peaked at 22 in the United States, becoming the album's highest charting song there, and peaked at 17 in Canada, while also charting in 29 additional countries.
+"Left and Right", with BTS member Jung Kook, was released on June 24, 2022, as the third single from the album.
+The song peaked at 22 in the United States, becoming the album's highest-charting song there, and peaked at 17 in Canada, while also charting in 29 additional countries.